tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Duration:  60 minutes

-In this exercise we will our AVD experience bay utilizing additional features or tools with the host pools.
+In this exercise, you will our AVD experience bay utilizing additional features or tools with the host pools.
 AVD is designed to be a versatile platform to distribute and build your solution from, and these optional features allow you to enhance and/or secure the environment depending on your needs.
 By the end of this exercise, you will have the following features enabled:

 - Autoscale pooled pool based on connections